Scior/Linna/README.md

 - Simple interface.
 - Customizable formats.
 - Support file output.
-  - Files can be opened with a terminal:)
+  - Files can be opened with a terminal:D
+- Classification with tags.

 ## Installation